Qualified Talk by Neha Sachde from India

 Interviewer: So, both times your performance was just spectacular.
 The audience also enjoyed it.
 But my question to you is also whether you think that this activity, these simulations, which are broadcast or streamed in real time to the audience, whether they are helpful for the spectators.
 Do you think that this is an important SQE preparation activity for the audience?

 Neha: Absolutely.
 During the theatre performances, the questions were given to me just a couple of hours before the session, and they were entirely new, never practised in the mocks.
 These questions were often set at a higher level compared to the ones in the mocks, with complex issues intertwined into multiple layers.
 I distinctly recall encountering a sixth issue during one Legal Theatre session, catching me completely off guard as I hadn’t prepared for it.
-This real-time scenario in the live streaming sessions puts you on the spot, highlighting the importance of being adaptable and quick-thinking.
+This real-time scenario in the live-streaming sessions puts you on the spot, highlighting the importance of being adaptable and quick-thinking.
 It’s not only beneficial for me as a participant but also for the spectators, as it demonstrates how such unexpected situations can arise in real life and how to navigate them effectively when under pressure.

 Interviewer: Right.
 But do you think that it’s enough for the candidates to just watch one time or two times the Legal Theatre, never to conduct practical mocks himself or herself, and then to feel prepared to handle the examination?
 Is that enough?
 Just watching someone perform.

 Neha: Watching someone perform is definitely beneficial for preparation because each phase of preparing for this examination plays a distinct role.
 Firstly, studying is crucial as it provides detailed knowledge of the law, enabling effective application during SQE2 mock scenarios.
 Mock performances themselves are invaluable, presenting complex scenarios that require practical application of legal principles.
 Through practice, one learns how to effectively apply the law in diverse situations.
 Additionally, receiving accurate feedback after mock sessions is invaluable as it provides lifelong lessons on areas requiring improvement, ensuring continuous growth and refinement of legal skills.
 Studying is different from applying, and likewise, observing someone else perform has its own unique significance.
-The entire process of studying, performing mocks, and participating in live streaming sessions has been meticulously designed by the Academy of Smart Lawyers (OSCEsmart).
+The entire process of studying, performing mocks, and participating in live-streaming sessions has been meticulously designed by the Academy of Smart Lawyers (OSCEsmart).
 I believe it’s crucial to engage in these activities.
 While some individuals may possess extraordinary abilities that allow them to succeed without such preparation, for most, it’s essential.
 Even if you feel you have exceptional skills, engaging in mocks and live streaming sessions will only enhance your preparation and ensure you’re fully equipped for the examination.
 Therefore, I highly recommend participating in these activities.

 Interviewer: Okay.
 So, we can all find specific stages as far as I can understand, in an effective preparation for the SQE2.
-First is reading, substantial reading, in-depth reading, maybe rereading several times.
+First is reading, substantial reading, in-depth reading, and maybe rereading several times.
 Then another strategy that you have referred to is watching someone conduct mocks and benefiting from the performance, from the feedback, and finally practising on your own, which cannot be replaced by anything.
 Do you agree with that?

 Neha: I used to practise on my own, for example, with colleagues and family, which is very different.
 But practising with professionals is on a completely different level.
 Before I subscribed to the Academy of Smart Lawyers (OSCEsmart), I used to practise as I mentioned, but it was at a different level because the assessor didn’t have the expertise to provide valuable feedback.
 When you practise with someone knowledgeable about the SQE2 exam and its assessment criteria, it’s a whole new experience.
 I was amazed by the detailed comments I received while working with you.
 I never expected such insightful feedback on various aspects of my performance.